ropensci-archive/styles/README.md

 remove_style()
 ```

-You can create you're own styles:
+You can create your own styles:

 ``` r
 blue_stars <- new_style(par = list(pch = 8),